In 6 Reasons Why Squarespace is an Excellent Choice, I begin by telling you that Squarespace isn’t designed to be a platform for everyone.

 You want a multilingual e-commerce experience.

-But if you also run a store?
+But if you run a store?
 The Squarespace payment page only has one language option (your default site-wide language).
 No code currently can touch that page, so you’re left directing your multi-language audience to the same page.

 What to do if Squarespace isn’t a good fit